The field of dreams – and the stands around it

-Its main use, though is for the city’s rival clubs of APOEL, whose fans occupy the north and west sectors, and Omonia, in the south and east.
+Its main function, though, is as the home ground of the city’s rival clubs of APOEL, whose fans occupy the north and west sectors, and Omonia, in the south and east.

 The GSP is a good 6km south of the city centre, on the southern outskirts of town.
 There is little by way of public transport.

-Only one bus serves the venue, the No.106, which runs from focal Solomos Square to the district of Latsia where the stadium is located.
+Only one bus serves the venue, the 106, which runs from focal Solomos Square to the district of Latsia where the stadium is located.
 The nearest stop is Dimitriou Vikela Avenue 10, the last of three along that stretch, 19 from Solomos Square.
-Buses only operate every 30-45min, take at least 30-40min, and stop running in the early evening.
+Buses only operate every 30-45mins, take at least 30-40mins, and stop running in the early evening.

 A taxi may be your only real option – expect to pay €15.